mnmnotmail/website/biz.md

 Sites in the network are members-only, and allow communications only between members of that site.
 Every knowledge worker will belong to many sites (just as they belong to many real-world communities today).
 Most sites will verify the identity of their members, especially those sites which carry confidential communications.

-A single client app manages all your sites, but traffic originating at different sites is not intermixed.
+A single client app manages all your sites, but traffic originating at different sites is not intermixed (illustrated in the demo).

-(This is illustrated in the demo.)
+The client also advances the UX of electronic correspondence in fundamental ways, by offering a fusion of email and the web, and enabling shareable local/private webs.
-This client also advances the electronic correspondence UX in fundamental ways.
+(These are "decentralized webs," albeit not in the blockchain sense.)

 It's hard to change people's work habits.
 Offering knowledge workers a tool that prevents attacks but merely works like email probably can't succeed.